Become certified to provide specialized assistance to individuals with disabilities resulting from injury, disease or a developmental disorder.

 Special PT opportunities at Calvin

-While Calvin College does maintain an articulation agreement with Andrews University, very few students select this option.
+While Calvin University does maintain an articulation agreement with Andrews University, very few students select this option.
 This option is called a 3-3, meaning you complete your first 3 years of college at Calvin, then transfer for your senior year to Andrews University for a 1-2 DPT program.
 After acceptance and completion of the senior year at Andrews, a BS (bachelor’s of science) degree is awarded.
 Two years later, the DPT is awarded (after the sixth and final year).
-Thus, you would not complete an undergraduate degree at Calvin College.
+Thus, you would not complete an undergraduate degree at Calvin University.

 The changing landscape of PT